 Supervisor: Dr. Debra Pepler

+Bianca Bondi was the Student Co-Chair, Lillian Meighen Wright Maternal-Child Health Scholars Program and involved in the planning of its 6th Learning Academy.
 Bianca is a PhD candidate at York University specializing in Clinical Neuropsychology in the Clinical-Developmental Psychology program, where she also completed her MA.
 She previously completed her HBSc in Psychology and Human Biology at The University of Toronto.
 Bianca’s graduate research has been clinically embedded at Breaking the Cycle and The Hospital for Sick Children for numerous years.
 She is committed to catalyzing the field of infant and early childhood development by examining early neurodevelopmental profiles and trajectories in neurologically vulnerable children.
-This work encompasses children exposed prenatally to substances, children having experienced perinatal strokes, children with intestinal failure, and children having undergone solid-organ transplantation.
-Broadly, Bianca is interested in how early experiences of risk and protection impact neuropsychological functioning across development, with a focus on the protective role of early intervention in maximizing lifelong neurodevelopmental trajectories development.
+This work has included children with histories of prenatal substance and trauma exposure, perinatal strokes, intestinal failure, and solid-organ transplantation.
+Broadly, Bianca is interested in how early experiences of risk and protection impact neuropsychological functioning across development, with a focus on the protective role of early intervention in maximizing lifelong neurodevelopmental trajectories.
+Clinically, Bianca will be completing her psychology residency at The Hospital for Sick Children as the final step in her doctoral training.

 Oana Bucsea